creasyw/sicp/ch2/notes.md

    only takes linear time, based on the assumption that the list is already in order.
 That is the case for both intersection and union

+Actually, if some operations has to repeatedly perform upon a list.
+It is almost always a good idea to have the list sorted.

 The advantage of the tree representation is this: if the tree is "balanced", each of these subtrees will be about half the size of